 - are of Aboriginal or Torres Strait Islander origin.

 People with chronic kidney disease are two to three times more likely to have a heart attack, and cardiovascular disease remains the leading cause of death for people on dialysis and those who have a transplanted kidney.
 People at every stage of chronic kidney disease are at more risk of cardiovascular disease, although those in the later stages have the highest risk.

 There are a number of things you can do to keep your kidneys healthy, including:

 - If you have diabetes, make sure that your blood sugar control is excellent.
 Follow your doctor’s advice about insulin injections, medicines, diet, physical activity and monitoring your blood sugar.

 - Control high blood pressure.
 Have your blood pressure checked regularly.
 Drugs used to lower blood pressure (anti-hypertensive drugs), such as ACE inhibitors or angiotensin blockers, can slow the development of kidney disease.

 - If you have one of the risk factors for kidney disease, have a Kidney Health Check (blood test, urine test and blood pressure check) at least every two years (every year if you have diabetes or high blood pressure).

 - Control blood cholesterol levels with diet and medications if necessary.

-- Choose foods that are low in sugar, fat and salt, but high in fibre.
+- Drink plenty of water and choose foods that are low in sugar, fat and salt, but high in fibre.
 Stick to moderate serving sizes.

 - Do not smoke.